pskfyi/minecraft-outlander-modpack/pack/config.md

 Enabled feature to force Waystones to spawn in villages because I love them and I feel they support the Adventure, Convenience, and Integration design pillars.

-## Vinery

-Scrubbed out the flower box and flower pot items.
-The ones that Supplementaries added are functionally superior.